Faroukhamadi/ds/README.md

 # ds

-## Another Blazingly fast ⚡ frontend framework, jk jk...
-This is my data-structures implementation
+## This is my data-structures implementation in Go

 ---